buzduganalex1/Internship-subject/README.md

 - Add a new class and add a new function with appropriate name
 - The function takes as input a string that represents a number and outputs return string.
 - The function must print the following to the command window:
-  - if the number is divisible by 3 then print “fizz”
+  - if the number is divisible by 3 then return “fizz”
-  - if the number is divisible by 5 then print “buzz”
+  - if the number is divisible by 5 then return “buzz”
-  - if the number is divisible by both 5 and 3 then print “fizzbuzz”
+  - if the number is divisible by both 5 and 3 then return “fizzbuzz”
 - otherwise just print the number itself
 - Create a new test project with an appropriate name
 - Add a test class with several test methods that validate your implementation for the created function.